jpgoldberg/toy-crypto-math/docs/source/games.rst

     game = IndCpa(keygen, encrypt)

-Once that is done, the Adversary can interact with the game according to the rules of the particular game.
+Once that is done, the adversary can interact with the game according to the rules of the particular game.

-The first thing (in how I've coding things here) is that the Adversary will tell the game to initialize itself.
+The first thing (in how I've coding things here) is that the adversary will tell the game to initialize itself.

 .. code-block:: python